strapi/documentation/docusaurus/docs/dev-docs/admin-panel-customization.md

 # Admin panel customization

-Strapi's admin panel is a React-based single-page application.
-The admin panel encapsulates all the features and installed plugins of a Strapi application.
+The front-end part of Strapi is called the admin panel.
+The admin panel presents a graphical user interface to help you structure and manage the content that will be accessible through the Content API.
+The admin panel is a React-based single-page application that encapsulates all the features and installed plugins of a Strapi application.

-Admin panel customization is a broad topic in Strapi and cover the following aspects:
+Admin panel customization is a broad topic in Strapi and covers the following aspects:

 - Some parts of the admin panel can be customized to better reflect your brand identity or to modify some default Strapi behaviors.
 - Some other parts of the admin panel, such as the WYSIWYG editor and the bundler, can be replaced.